 5. Decide what kind of roof will work.
 Try to use a design that is not too hard to build.
 Draw all of the roof pieces on cardstock.
 You can use the wall lengths to determine roof dimensions, as shown in the drawing below.
-The dashed line on the floor plan gives the length of the roof at the ridge.
 If you are uncertain about some dimensions and angles, make them oversized and trim them down to fit.